1jamesthompson1/util.161250/README.md

 for my course work with 161250 - Learn more about package development and create some things like pkgdown website etc.

+I don’t expect any of this to of use to anyone.

 ## Installation

 You can install the development version of util.161250 from